 Themed parties were very popular in the Gilded Age of the 1920’s.
 The time period that the Huntingtons were “in residence” at the Ranch was usually from January to May.
 Many festive celebrations were in that time period: New Year’s Day, St. Valentine’s Day, February 27 was Mr. Huntington’s birthday, Spring, & Easter.
 There is evidence in the archives of other theme parties: Pink Tea luncheons, Chinese theme, Spanish theme, Japanese tea celebrations & French theme parties.

-Mrs. Arabella Huntington was even praised in the Newspaper for starting the fad of “Spanish dinners”; Los Angeles Herald Newspaper San Francisco Call newspaper even wrote about it on Nov.
+Mrs. Arabella Huntington was even praised in the local Newspaper for starting the fad of “Spanish dinners”; Los Angeles Herald Newspaper San Francisco Call newspaper even wrote about it on Nov.
 21, 1899.
-In the Huntington Nob Hill mansion, she decorated with a Spanish theme & served Oyster Cocktail for a 1st course with crackers covered in red pepper & cheese, 2nd course was Pork Tamales in red spicy sauce in a corn pocket, with stuffed olives & pimentos & stuffed pepper with cheese, Mexican chocolate with cinnamon & whipped cream, & Mexican creamy “Dulce” Dessert with nectarines.
+In her Huntington Nob Hill mansion, she decorated for a party with a Spanish theme & served Oyster Cocktail for a 1st course with crackers covered in red pepper & cheese, 2nd course was Pork Tamales in red spicy sauce in a corn pocket, with stuffed olives & pimentos & stuffed pepper with cheese, Mexican chocolate with cinnamon & whipped cream, & Mexican creamy “Dulce” Dessert with nectarines.